 Kentucky Property Taxes

 Thinking about buying a home in the Bluegrass State?
 Good news: property taxes in Kentucky are relatively low.
 In fact, the typical homeowner in Kentucky pays just over $1,100 each year in property taxes, which is much less than the $2,090 national median.
 The state’s average effective property tax rate (annual tax payments as a percentage of home value) is also low at 0.85%.

 Kentucky Property Tax Rules

 Property taxes in Kentucky follow a one-year cycle, beginning on Jan.
 1 of each year.
-That’s the assessment date for all property in the state, so taxes are based on the value and owner of property as of Jan.
+That’s the assessment date for all property in the state, so taxes are based on the value of the property as of Jan.
 1.

 Real estate in Kentucky is typically assessed through a mass appraisal.
 This technique uses data on sales in the marketplace, as well as property-specific factors such as home size and date of construction, to calculate a market value for each home.
 Homeowners who disagree with their assessed value can file an appeal with the county clerk.

-Tax rates (described in further detail below) are calculated during the summer and tax bills are sent out in autumn, typically by either Oct.
+Tax rates are calculated during the summer and tax bills are sent out in the fall, typically by either Oct.
 1 or Nov.
 1. In areas where bills are sent out by Oct.
 1, homeowners who pay their bill by Nov.
 1 receive a 2% discount on the total amount.
 Conversely, homeowners who do not pay until January face a 5% penalty.
-In February and beyond, you'll incur another 5% penalty, with an additional 10% is also added on top of the new amount due).
+In February and beyond, you'll incur another 5% penalty, with an additional 10%, meaning the total late fee is actually 15%.

 Kentucky Property Tax Rates